The fall of the ‘Woodford’ fund – and what it means for your money

 What lessons can you learn from this?

-Don’t follow the herd and blindly follow what the media and financial sales industry want to push.
+- Avoid hype and don’t blindly follow the herd or what the media and financial sales industry want to push.

-You need to understand a huge volume of academic evidence demonstrates that over time – the odds of consistently beating the market are infinitesimally small.
+- Understand a huge pile of academic evidence shows that, over time, the odds of consistently beating the market are infinitesimally small.

 It’s scientifically proven to be a better option anyway.